Praveen-0208/qrcode-scanner-creator/README.md

     <uses-permission android:name="android.permission.CAMERA" />
     <uses-permission android:name="android.permission.VIBRATE"/>
 ```
 - All set!
-Finally run the command "react-native run-android" in the root diresctory of the project.
+Finally run the command "react-native run-android" in the root directory of the project.